 MD-E Auto Winder – The MD-E was a slower (2.0 FPS), smaller and lighter (about 150g vs 400g for the MD-14) winder.
 It was referred to as an auto winder instead of a motor drive because of these factors, plus the lack of a real handgrip, and it’s cheap plastic build quality.
 The MD-E runs off 6 AAA batteries.

 MF-15 Databack – Allows you to record date and time, frame number on the film in the camera.
-Also has built-in alarm.
+This also has a built-in alarm.

 The Nikon FG is an all-metal camera for you metal buffs that is actually lighter(490g) than many current plastic models.
 The only metal Nikon that is lighter is the EM.
 The controls are easier to use than the standard Nikon setup with the shutter speed quite easy to roll around with your left index finger without having to take your eye off the viewfinder.
 On the downside is that you cannot see the aperture in the viewfinder.
 Metering is a standard center-weighted setup.
 The Nikon FG battery is the standard battery setup for cameras of the day and market position.